 Similarly to the font style, there’s no “standard” font size for legal documents.
 Courts only require that the font is legible.

 Most courts and lawyers recommend using a 12-point font for legal documents.
 That’s large enough for anyone to be able to read and still small enough that you can fit plenty of information on a single page.
 Using an overly large font is obnoxious to read and takes up too many pages.

 What size paper should you use for a legal document?

 Font style and size for legal documents matter — and so does the size of the paper you use.
 Paper sizing can affect the legibility and flow of a legal document, which is why your choice of paper should be carefully considered.

 Generally, you'll want to use 8.5” x 14” sized paper, which gives ample space for multiple signature blocks or extra content.
 Margins are normally kept to the standard print size, resulting in 1” margins on every side around unless they are manually altered.

 This type of paper was also known as “foolscap” paper, and has been associated with the legal profession for hundreds of years.

 While longer legal paper is considered the best and most standard option for legal use, you may also use 8.5” by 11” (standard printer paper size) for correspondence as well.
 This may be more commonly seen as a type of paper used for reference materials, such as printed email citations or testimony transcriptions.

 Adobe solutions make creating legal documents a breeze.
 You can choose from pre-approved templates that include the right legal document font and size.

-Find out more about Acrobat Pro DC with e-sign.
+Find out more about Adobe Acrobat Sign.